 A clinical trial offers you the chance to try a new treatment and possibly benefit from it.
 Learning whether a new drug is better than standard treatment can also help others.

 Findings from clinical trials determine whether or not new treatments will become a part of the standard of care for metastatic breast cancer.
 Some treatments may even go on to be used to treat early stage breast cancer or other types of cancer.

 Some clinical trials compare a new treatment to standard treatment.
 So, not everyone in the trial gets the new treatment.
 However, even those who don’t get the new treatment still get the standard treatment, just as they would if they didn’t join the trial.

 Talk with your oncologist about clinical trials.
 Remember, like all aspects of cancer care, the decision to join a clinical trial is a personal one.
 Even if you decide not to join a clinical trial now, it doesn’t mean you can’t join one later, if you're eligible.

 Learn more about clinical trials, including how to enroll and the informed consent process.

 Find a list of questions to ask your doctor about clinical trials.

-If your medical center does not offer clinical trials, you may want to get a referral to a cancer center that does.
+If your medical center doesn't offer clinical trials, you can get a referral from your oncologist to a cancer center that does.

-BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help you find a clinical trial for people with metastatic breast cancer.
+BreastCancerTrials.org in collaboration with Susan G. Komen® offers a custom matching service to help find clinical trials for people with metastatic breast cancer.